 Team Captains are responsible for their team’s knowledge of the rules and sportsmanship requirements.
-They are responsible for notifying the Intramural Sports office two (2) business days in advance of any cancelations during the season and will be responsible for any forfeit fees incurred by their team.
+They are responsible for notifying the Intramural Sports office of any cancelations during the season and will be responsible for any forfeit fees incurred by their team.

 Where do I find sport rules?

-Rules are updated quarterly for each sport offered and distributed by email to teams when the schedule is released.
-All participants can access copies of the rules for each sport and the Intramural Sport Participant Handbook by logging into their account on IMLeagues.com/cwu and selecting “Handbook”.
+All participants can access copies of the rules for each sport and the Intramural Sport Participant Handbook on the Intramural Sports page.

 When and where do I play?

-Schedules for each league are posted on the IMLeagues website.
+Schedules for each league are posted in the Intramural Sports program on the Recreation Portal.
 Schedules are published after the Captain’s Meeting for each sport has taken place.
-Teams will be notified through IMLeagues (email, push notification to app, text message) when the schedule is available.
-The IMLeagues app is a free resource of participants to access their game schedules, results, and any announcements such as cancellations or playoff meetings.
+Teams will be notified through email when the schedule is available.
+The Intramural Sports section is a one stop shop for participants to access their game schedules, results, and any announcements such as cancellations or playoff meetings.

 How many teams can I play with?

 Participants can play on up to three (3) teams in each sport offered including two (2) gender leagues and one (1) Corec league.

 The Intramural Sports program does not schedule practice times for any sport or league.
 However, teams are free to practice as much or as little as they would like.
 Teams may use open recreation times provided they adhere to Recreation Center policies.